NewYorkCityCouncil/councilcount/README.md

 `councilcount` includes 3 functions:

 * `get_bbl_estimates()` – Generates a dataframe that provides population
-estimates at the BBL level (there are also columns for various other geographies, like council district, which can be used for geographic aggregation)
+estimates at the BBL level.
+There are also columns for latitude and longitude, which allow for spatial joins if aggregation to other geography levels is desired.
 * `get_geo_estimates()` – Creates a dataframe that provides population estimates for selected demographic variables along chosen geographic boundaries (e.g. council district, borough, etc.) for a chosen ACS 5-Year survey